kwalczak80/mx-monster/README.md

 ![Order submission](docs/images/existing_features/checkout/order-submission.JPG)

-To inform the user that their credit card will be charged a certain amount, a message is displayed immediately beneath the button labelled "Complete Order."
+To inform the user that their credit card will be charged a certain amount, a message is displayed immediately beneath the button labelled **Complete Order**

 ![Stripe payment](docs/images/existing_features/checkout/stripe-payment.JPG)